18 December 2020, 13:06

 Trade can be complex and complicated, reflecting the nature of supply chains stretching around the world.

-As identified in the recent FATF’s 2018 Professional Money Laundering report, Trade-based Money Laundering is one the methods most preferred by Money-launderers and is often combined with the use of front companies, front men, and other ML techniques.
+As identified in the FATF’s 2018 Professional Money Laundering report, Trade-based Money Laundering is one the methods most preferred by money launderers.
+It is often combined with the use of front companies, front men, and other ML techniques.

 These continue to be used for ML purposes as they are highly flexible and adaptable, despite changes in global trading patterns and the growth of new markets.
 These techniques are particularly effective when there is a complicit relationship between the importer and exporter, who are actively misrepresenting an aspect of the trade or the associated invoice settlement process.
 Therefore, authorities can have a greater impact if they can disrupt these complicit actors, whether through criminal prosecution or another form of disruption – e.g. removing their authority to trade

-Another method, related directly to this, is often to misrepresent the quality of the goods in question so as to leave a gap between value or cost and the amount paid.
+Another method, related directly to this, is often to misrepresent the quality of the goods in question to leave a gap between value or cost and the amount paid.

-The right transactions monitoring system in place that uses all your data points makes it much easier to find suspicious cases in the case of trade-based money laundering.
+The right transactions monitoring system in place that uses all your data points makes it much easier to find suspicious cases.

 Private Sector: http://www.fatf-gafi.org/media/fatf/documents/Handout-Trade-Based-Money-Laundering-Private-Sector.pdf